synw/vite-vue/README.md

 `flush(preserve)`:  reset all active elements values depending on their type: an array will be set [], a string to "", a boolean to false and so on.
 Optionaly pass an element if you want not to reset it.

-`serializeForm(form)`:  pass a dom form element and receive the serialized json
+`serializeForm(form)`:  pass a dom form element and receive the serialized json based on the `name` attribute of the form elements.

+`postForm(url, data, action, error, token)`: data is your json serialized form data.
+Action and error are functions.
+The token is optional: if not provided the function will look for a global `csrftoken` variable and use it.

 #### Shortcuts